Blue Peaks Blogs (1)

 Origins of PMI®

 The Project Management Institute (PMI) was founded with a clear mission: to standardize, formalize, and elevate the discipline of project management.
-What began as a small group of visionaries has grown into a global professional body, setting the benchmark for excellence.
-Today, PMI boasts over 1 million PMP®-certified professionals across the world—making it the most recognized credential in project management.
+Initially, it began as a small group of visionaries.
+Over the years, this group gradually evolved into a global professional body.
+Today, PMI boasts over 1 million PMP®-certified professionals worldwide.

 THINK TANK